How to Build a Knowledge Base from PDFs

 What This Integration Does

-PDFs are the universal format for policies, handbooks, product manuals, and supplier specifications - and the worst format for finding anything.
-This workflow turns a folder of PDFs into a Knowledge collection that any downstream workflow or AI Agent can query in plain English.
-Once it is running, dropping a new PDF anywhere your trigger watches is enough to make the content searchable across the whole platform.
+PDFs are the universal format for policies, handbooks, product manuals, and supplier specifications, and the worst format for finding anything.
+This Spojit workflow turns a stream of PDFs into a persistent Knowledge collection that any workflow in your workspace can query in plain English.
+Once it is running, sending a new PDF to the source your trigger watches is enough to make the content searchable across your workspace.

-The pipeline accepts PDFs from one of several sources (email attachments, FTP drops, or direct webhook uploads), extracts the text per page, and feeds it to the Knowledge node in embed mode.
-Metadata such as page count and source path is captured so later queries can return precise citations.
-Re-running the workflow against the same PDF replaces the existing document instead of creating duplicates.
+The pipeline accepts PDFs from one of several sources (email attachments, FTP drops, or direct webhook uploads), pulls the text out of each file with the pdf connector, and feeds it to the Knowledge node in embed mode.
+You set a stable File Name so later queries can attribute results, and so a re-run with the same name overwrites the existing document instead of creating a duplicate.

 This tutorial uses a persistent collection because the goal is a long-lived, multi-workflow-readable archive.
-For a one-off "extract structured fields from a single PDF and discard it" pattern, use a Transient Knowledge collection instead - see How to Create NetSuite Sales Orders from Emailed PO PDFs.
+For a one-off "extract structured fields from a single PDF and discard it" pattern, pick Transient in the collection dropdown instead, which auto-creates a collection per run and cleans it up on completion.
+See How to Create NetSuite Sales Orders from Emailed PO PDFs.

 Prerequisites